 Add the diced tomatoes, tomato sauce, heavy cream and remaining ingredients and bring to a boil.
-Reduce the heat to medium and cook uncovered for 45-60 minutes, stirring occasionally.
+Reduce the heat to low, cover and cook for 60-90 minutes, stirring occasionally.
+Remove the lid and cook for an additional 30 minutes.
 Add salt and pepper to taste.

 Serve with hot al dente pasta of your choice along with a sprinkle with Parmesan-Reggiano cheese.

 Note: This sauce is even better the next day after the flavors have had more time to meld!